Ready to dive into the Scion xB’s finest and worst years?

 Conclusion

-To wrap it up, if you’re hunting for a reliable Scion xB, aim for the 2011-2015 models.
+To wrap it up, if you’re searching for a dependable Scion xB, aim for the 2011-2015 models.
 They’re your best bet for a smooth ride.
 But steer clear of the 2006, 2008, 2009, and 2010 years – they’ve got more issues than a magazine rack.

-Or maybe a terrifying story to share?
+Or maybe a scary story to share?